Skye Bolt

 Skye Michael Bolt (born January 15, 1994) is an American professional baseball outfielder who is a free agent.
 The Oakland Athletics selected Bolt in the fourth round of the 2015 MLB draft, and he made his MLB debut with them in 2019.
 He has also played in Major League Baseball (MLB) for the San Francisco Giants.
+In August 2026, it was announced that he was hired as an Assistant Baseball Coach at University of North Carolina Greensboro.

 Early life

 Skye Bolt was born in Atlanta, Georgia.
 He got his name because his father wanted him to have a name that "popped".